-5. CHASSIS AND DRIVE TRAIN
+5. CHASSIS

 Grass and leaves can gum-up your suspension and shocks.
 Clear and clean the suspension arms, shock springs, and fenders.
 Check smoothness by turning the handlebar full-left and full-right.
-Verify there is no binding, restrictions, freeplay, or looseness in steering components.
+Check that there is no binding, restrictions, free-play, or looseness in steering components.